dvirItcher/psexechoneypot/README.md

-This script is a classic example of a **Named Pipe Impersonation** tool.
-It mimics a legitimate service (like PsExec) to capture the security token of an incoming connection and spawn a command shell using those credentials.

-Here is a structured `README.md` file for your project.

----

 # Windows Named Pipe Honeypot & Token Impersonation

 This project is a Python-based security tool designed to demonstrate **Named Pipe Impersonation**.
 It creates a listener on a specific pipe (defaulting to `\.\pipe\PSEXESVC`) and waits for a client (such as a remote administrator or a script) to connect.
 Upon connection, the script steals the client's access token and spawns an interactive command shell (`cmd.exe`) running under the client's identity.